certbot/certbot/docs/contributing.rst

 config if your user has sudo permissions, so it should not be run on a production Apache server.

-If you have trouble getting the full ``tox --skip-missing-interpreters`` suite to run locally, it is generally sufficient to open a pull request and let Github and Travis run integration tests for you.

 .. _integration:

 Integration testing with the Boulder CA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Generally it is sufficient to open a pull request and let Github and Travis run
-To run integration tests locally, you need Docker and docker-compose installed
+integration tests for you, however, if you want to run them locally you need
-and working.
-Fetch and start Boulder using:
+Docker and docker-compose installed and working.
+Fetch and start Boulder, Let's
+Encrypt's ACME CA, by using:

 .. code-block:: shell